myreceiptt/get-oioi-tokens/README.md

 [**The Ethereum $OiOi FTs**](https://docs.endhonesa.com/02-the-creations.../waivfves-1/ethereum-usdoioi-fts) are utility tokens that have decided to be circulated on the **BASE** blockchain to use within the **OiOi Community** in [**Prof. NOTA's Discord**](https://discord.gg/5KrsT6MbFm).
 There are only [**47,474,747 $OiOi**](https://docs.endhonesa.com/02-the-creations.../waivfves-1/ethereum-usdoioi-fts) supplies on the **BASE** blockchain and the [**$OiOi FTs**](https://docs.endhonesa.com/02-the-creations.../waivfves-1/ethereum-usdoioi-fts) value is **1 $OiOi \~ 0.747 $ETH \~ 0.0474 $BTC** in [**Prof. NOTA's Discord**](https://discord.gg/5KrsT6MbFm).

 > — Source: [**The Ethereum $OiOi FTs**](https://docs.endhonesa.com/02-the-creations.../waivfves-1/ethereum-usdoioi-fts)

 ***

+P.S.
+Read this document freely for information and guidance.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
+Sharing the link is allowed.
+So, share the link, not the text.
+Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+***